hyperledger/besu/docs/Using-Pantheon/RPC-PubSub.md

 Use the `syncing` parameter with `eth_subscribe` to be notified about synchronization progress.

-The sychronizing subscription either returns `false` indicating the synchronization has finished or an `object` indicating the synchronization progress.
+The sychronizing subscription returns an object indicating the synchronization progress.

 !!!example
     To subscribe to synchronizing notifications: